 Please feel free to email me any questions or suggestions you may have.
 I'd love to hear from you!
 If anything starts to look like a common question, I'll make sure it is documented.

 This is what I do for a living.
 I have spent a lot of time perfecting my HL7 classes in my spare time, so unlike my other freeware, I have not included the source code for these programs.
-I have placed the interface sections of my class source files down at the bottom of the page if you would like to get a better idea of their capabilities.
-If you are in need of some HL7 expertise, wish to commission a custom program, or are interested in licensing my classes, please contact me directly via email.
+I have made just the interface sections of the actual class source files available on this page if you would like to get a better idea of their capabilities.
+If you are in need of some HL7 expertise, wish to commission a custom program, or are interested in licensing the classes, please contact me directly via email.

 Are you a non-profit, charitable, or other public health